CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC/2b-MWLayer/Communication/RTPS-Types/OpenDDS/BB_OpenDDS.md

 ## Priority
 <!-- High, Medium, Low -->

-## Contribution through RDI projects
+## Contribution supported by RDI projects
 <!-- If Yes – e.g. The BB should be used/added in the Eclipse Blueprint A – for demo purposes, show added value,
 If No – Project Proposal (e.g. WP4 in FEDERATE, or in the SDV EcoSystem Community Framework) --> OpenDDS is an open source C++ implementation of the Object Management Group (OMG) Data Distribution Service (DDS).
 OpenDDS also supports Java bindings through JNI.